 Based on this, you determine that Anna needs the following:

-• Relevant filters to find documents easier
+- Relevant filters to find documents more easily

 Key steps to assess the information architecture of Microsoft 365 to improve findability

-A great Microsoft 365 information architecture is logical, extensible, and simple, so users don’t get lost and frustrated.
+A great Microsoft 365 information architecture is logical, extensible, and simple, so end users don’t get lost and frustrated.

-Step 1—Review current structure
+Step 1: Review your current structure

 With the ability to store up to 30 trillion documents in a single tenant, Microsoft 365 SharePoint can be a beast to organize.
 Large or small, the best place to start if you want to improve the “findability” of your content (i.e., the ability to search for and find content) is to review the navigation of your current information infrastructure.